ClinVar Miner

 Submitter RCV SCV Clinical significance Condition Last evaluated Review status Method Comment

-Women's Health and Genetics/Laboratory Corporation of America, LabCorp RCV000633482 SCV001554538 likely pathogenic Adrenoleukodystrophy 2021-03-29 criteria provided, single submitter clinical testing Variant summary: ABCD1 c.1820_1823delGTGG (p.Gly607AlafsX28) results in a premature termination codon, predicted to cause a truncation of the encoded protein or absence of the protein due to nonsense mediated decay, which are commonly known mechanisms for disease.
-Truncations downstream of this position have been classified as pathogenic by our laboratory.
-The variant was absent in 162474 control chromosomes (gnomAD).
+Women's Health and Genetics/Laboratory Corporation of America, LabCorp RCV000633482 SCV001554538 pathogenic Adrenoleukodystrophy 2024-07-11 criteria provided, single submitter clinical testing Variant summary: ABCD1 c.1820_1823delGTGG (p.Gly607AlafsX28) results in a premature termination codon, predicted to cause a truncation of the encoded protein or absence of the protein due to nonsense mediated decay, which are commonly known mechanisms for disease.
+The frequency data for this variant in gnomAD is considered unreliable, as metrics indicate poor data quality at this position.
 To our knowledge, no occurrence of c.1820_1823delGTGG in individuals affected with Adrenoleukodystrophy and no experimental evidence demonstrating its impact on protein function have been reported.
-One ClinVar submitter (evaluation after 2014) cites the variant as pathogenic.
-Based on the evidence outlined above, the variant was classified as likely pathogenic.
+ClinVar contains an entry for this variant (Variation ID: 528339).
+Based on the evidence outlined above, the variant was classified as pathogenic.

 Genome-Nilou Lab RCV000633482 SCV002045841 pathogenic Adrenoleukodystrophy 2021-11-07 criteria provided, single submitter clinical testing